AusDTO/dta-website/README.md

 When starting a new change, branch from `develop`.

-Each branch will be deployed by circleCI to a temporary staging site at https://dta-website-branchname.apps.staging.digital.gov.au/.
+If needed a branch can be continuously deployed by circleCI to a staging site at https://dta-website-<branchname>.apps.staging.digital.gov.au/.
 As long as the circleCI tests are passing, this staging site will be kept up to date with all commits to the branch.

-circleCI will not yet automatically clean up temporary staging sites, so you must manually do this with `cf delete <dta-website-branchname>`.
+To enable continuously deploying a branch, add the branch name to `DEPLOY_BRANCHES` in `bin/cideploy.sh`.
+When you are finished you should remove the branch from `DEPLOY_BRANCHES` and delete the app by running `cf delete dta-website-<branchname>`.

 When your change is ready, submit a PR to the `develop` branch.
 After the PR is merged, it will be deployed to [staging](https://dta.apps.staging.digital.gov.au/).